Ergodicity breaking provably robust to arbitrary perturbations: Automaton circuits

 \subsection{\texorpdfstring{$\CZ_p=1$}{}: Dynamics of closed loops}

-Next, we look at correlation functions where the limit $J \to \infty$ is taken first.
-In this limit, we work in the constrained Hilbert space with no domain wall crossings, i.e., $\CZ_p = 1$ for all plaquettes $p$.
+Next, we look at correlation functions where the limit $J \to \infty$ is taken before the limit of infinite temperature.
+In this case, we work in the constrained Hilbert space with no domain wall crossings, i.e., $\CZ_p = 1$ for all plaquettes $p$.
 As discussed in the main text, in addition to the $\sim 2^L$ dynamically frozen scar states, the constrained Hilbert space also possesses additional sectors associated with different numbers and orientations of winding domain wall loops.
 The scar states identified in the main text correspond to a dense packing of these winding loops, forbidding them from fluctuating.
 When the packing ceases to be dense, the winding loops are able to move under local dynamics while satisfying the no-crossing constraint.
 Additionally, contractible loops fluctuate in and out of existence in the interstitial vacua separating the winding loops.
 However, the number of winding loops is unable to change under local dynamics.